danbev/learning-nodejs/README.md

 (lldb) expr result->extension()->Print()
 ```

-`Contest::Scope` is a RAII class used to Enter/Exit a context.
+`Context::Scope` is a RAII class used to Enter/Exit a context.
 Lets take a closer look at `Enter`:
 ```c++
 void Context::Enter() {
   i::Handle<i::Context> env = Utils::OpenHandle(this);